beastdjw/bluetoothGameControllerESP32/README.md

 # bluetoothGameControllerESP32
-Make a bluetooth (ble  >bt4.2) connection with your own buttons, rotary encoders, and/or potentiometers
+Make a bluetooth (ble  >bt4.2) connection with your own buttons, rotary encoders, and/or potentiometers.
+You can use this for you Simracing or Flight simulator rig.

 ## Features
  - [x] Button press (32 buttons)